Advanced Surfacing Technology Glossary

 An extremely hard, fine gray powder whose composition is WC, used in tools, dies, wear-resistant machine parts, and abrasives.

-To learn more about Cold spray Technologies or our equipment, contact ASB Industries Today!
+To learn more about Cold Spray Technologies or our equipment, contact Hannecard-ASB Industries today!